 Welcome!
 You've found the best spot to start meal planning for your busy family.
+Whether you have crazy schedules, want to use your food budget more effectively, or need to feed kids with picky palates, there's something here for you.
 I've got loads of family meal planning strategies to share, so let's dive in!

 Why should you meal plan?